csjcode/authserver/README.md

 * import and hook up to App component so we can see the form.
 * in app.js {this.props.children}
 * check here: http://localhost:8080/signin
+* enter user/pass and see it come up in console

 ### 92 - Action Creator with Many Responsibilities 8:22

+* When submitting form we need to connect ti to the server
+* We need an Action Creator with a callback to handle invalid submits, errors
+* see: action-creator-form-flow.Protecting
+*

 ### 93 - Introducing Redux Thunk 7:10
 ### 94 - Signin Action Creator 10:38
 ### 95 - CORS In a Nutshell 9:13